 Dear Brewer Schools Families,

+The Brewer School Department wants every student to be healthy and able to manage their worries and any anxiety they might be experiencing.
 If you are concerned with how your child is doing emotionally you can contact the NAMI MAINE HELPLINE.
 Their number is 800-464-5767, press 1 (firstname.lastname@example.org).
-Here is a link to the Department of Health & Human Services (DHHS) and additional hotline numbers.
-Their direct number is (207)287-3703.
+Other helplines are listed, below:

 Maine’s Statewide Crisis Line: (888)568-1112 (call or text)

 National Suicide Prevention Lifeline: 1-800-273-8255 (or online chat here)